 Mom’s Summer Survival Guide is free, but you will need to visit Faith Along the Way and subscribe to receive it.
 I really appreciate Sarah Ann’s heart for encouraging strong families.
 Visit the link for a summary of what’s included in the guide.
 A few of my ideas are in there too!

 Purchase the Summer Vacation Survival Kit (affiliate link), for only $6.99.
-Buy the kit in June, and Katie will send you the winter version for FREE this fall!

 A few highlights: